TomAnthony/itermocil/README.md

 I found that I primarily used tmux for the ability to have teamocil files for my projects, and to be able to zoom in to certain panes.
 I was never using tmux over SSH and I rarely detached from sessions locally.
 So everything I was doing I could do natively in iTerm2 other than opening the pre-configured sessions.

-My team all use teamocil, and I had a bunch of teamocil files already, so I wrote iTermocil to enable be to keep using these files within iTerm itself.
+My team all use teamocil, and I had a bunch of teamocil files already, so I wrote iTermocil to enable me to keep using these files within iTerm itself.

+# Notes

+Teamocil allows supplying a name for a tmux session which has no purpose in iTerm, and so that option is ignored.

+In tmux it is 'windows' that have names, whereas in iTerm each pane in a window can have a name. iTermocil will name all the child panes of a window by the window name given in a termocil file.

+iTermocil works for iTerm 2+, but the script support is better in iTerm 2.9 beta so things run a bit faster/cleaner with iTerm 2.9+.

 ## Thanks